Recognizing the signs of burnout

 - Talk to them about the root cause of their anxiety – it might be different than you expect.

 - Assure them you will do everything possible to keep your family safe and explain the precautions you’re taking.

 - Be conscious of the discussions you’re having in their presence.

 - Make sure you’re as engaged as possible with them when at home.

 - Help them establish a routine that includes fairly consistent wake up, schoolwork, play and family times.

 The SARS outbreak in Toronto in 2003 had enduring psychological effects for health care workers and hospital staff.
-COVID-19 threatens to do the same.
+COVID-19 can have the same effects.

 Fostering a more resilient work environment is essential in helping physicians cope with the unpredictability of the pandemic.

 Here are a few things you can do now to support your staff: